wdawson/okta.github.io/_source/_posts/2018-03-01-develop-microservices-jhipster-oauth.md

 {% img blog/microservices-jhipster-oauth/new-blog.png alt:"New Blog" width:"800" %}{: .center-image }

-**NOTE:** The i18n translations not working for alerts is a [known issue with microservices in JHipster 5.1.0](https://github.com/jhipster/generator-jhipster/issues/7124).

 Navigate to **Entities** > **Product** to prove your product microservice is working.
 Since you added an image as a property, you'll be prompted to upload one when creating a new record.

-{% img blog/microservices-jhipster-oauth/add-product.png alt:"Add Product Page" width:"800" %}{: .center-image }
+{% img blog/microservices-jhipster-oauth/add-product-page.png alt:"Add Product Page" width:"800" %}{: .center-image }

 Click **Save** and you'll know it's correctly using MongoDB based on the generated ID.